stassius/StableHoudini/README.md

 9. SD Png Info (PDG) - parses generation parameters stored in PNG-file and stores them in attributes for reuse.
 10. SD Set Option (PDG) - lets you set any A1111 option.
 You can find the internal name of the option and its type in config.json file in A1111 folder.
 11. SD Interrogate (PDG) - takes an image and generates a prompt for it.
 Works like the CLIP Interrogation feature of A1111.
+12. SD Script (PDG) - lets you use A1111 scripts in t2i and i2i modes.
+Add it before the SD Dream node.
+13. COP Processor (PDG) - lets you add your own image processing.
+Dive inside this node and add any COP nodes between Input and Output.
+Your image will be processed and rendered.

 ### Video tutorials:
 * English: